aiven/devportal/docs/tools/cli/mirrormaker.rst

   * - Parameter
     - Information
   * - ``service_name``
-    - The Aiven for Apache Kafka MirrorMaker2 service name where to create the replication flow
+    - The Aiven for Apache Kafka MirrorMaker2 service where to list the replication flow

 **Example:** List the configuration details for all replication flows defined in an existing Aiven for Apache Kafka MirrorMaker2 named ``kafka-mm``.